Brzydok/Hyperskill.org/Python/Web_scrapper/README.md

+# Web Scraping Function for News Articles

-I created a function that takes a website address and a number of webpages as input arguments and then goes all over the website saving every news article on the page to a separate .txt file on my computer.
+I've developed a versatile function that takes a website address and the desired number of webpages as input arguments.
+This function navigates through the specified website, systematically saving every news article encountered to individual .txt files on my computer.

+Empowered with this functionality, I can efficiently extract and store news articles, making it a handy tool for content extraction from websites.